python-trio/trio-websocket/docs/contributing.rst

     $ cd trio-websocket
     $ python3 -m venv venv
     $ source venv/bin/activate
+    (venv) $ pip install -r requirements-dev.txt
     (venv) $ pip install -e .
-    (venv) $ pip install -r requirements-dev.txt

 This example uses Python's built-in ``venv`` package, but you can of course use other virtual environment tools such as ``virtualenvwrapper``.

-The ``requirements-dev.txt`` file contains extra dependencies only needed for development, such as PyTest, Sphinx, etc.
+The ``requirements-dev.in`` file contains extra dependencies only needed for development, such as PyTest, Sphinx, etc.  Then ``requirements-dev.txt`` is generated from ``setup.py`` and ``requirements-dev.in`` so that dependencies used in development and CI builds do not change arbitrarily over time.

 Unit Tests
 ----------